 You’ll need a hand whisk for combining dry ingredients and folding together light and airy batters.
 You can also use a hand whisk for whipping egg whites or heavy cream if you don’t have an electric hand mixer.

-5 Quart KitchenAid – I’ve had my KitchenAid 5 quart mixer for almost 30 years and have really put it through it’s paces, making everything from meringues to bread dough to rolled fondant.
-I don’t even own a hand mixer because I either mix in my kitchen aid or with a wooden spoon, spatula or whisk.
+I’ve had my KitchenAid 5 quart mixer for almost 30 years and have really put it through it’s paces, making everything from meringues to bread dough to rolled fondant.
 I recommend getting one spare bowl.

 Parchment paper not only keeps cookies and biscuits from sticking to sheet pans, I also cut circles for lining cake pans.
-I almost never butter and flour a cake pan, just use a parchment circle.
 You can also use parchment paper to make piping bags for writing on cakes and decorating cookies.

-A propane torch, believe it or not, is an absolutely essential tool in my kitchen.
-Forget those frou-frou “culinary” or “creme brulee” torches, once you have one of these babies in your kitchen you’ll find a million ways to use it beyond creme brulee (unmolding cheesecakes, warming up meringue buttercream, etc)
+Believe it or not, apropane torch is an absolutely essential tool in my kitchen.
+Forget those frou-frou “culinary” or “creme brulee” torches, once you have one of these babies in your kitchen you’ll find a million ways to use it beyond creme brulee.
+Use it for unmolding cheesecakes, warming up meringue buttercream, etc.